 Training & Certification

-The first year is hard for any new teacher, and you will work in communities where systemic inequities and individual prejudices have denied too many children access to a great education.
-To prepare you for that challenge, you will receive intensive pre-service training and coaching through Indianapolis Teaching Fellows and complete master’s level certification coursework through Marian University.
+You will have the opportunity to impact communities where systemic inequities and individual prejudices have denied too many children access to a great education.
+However, we recognize the first year is hard, and to prepare you for that challenge, you will receive intensive pre-service training and coaching through Indianapolis Teaching Fellows and complete master’s level certification coursework through Marian University.

 In late spring, you’ll begin your commitment with a rigorous pre-service training program that is centered on field experience.
 You will study proven teaching techniques and begin to develop the in-depth content knowledge that great teachers use every day to advance student learning and can expect to practice these techniques intensively, both with peers and with real students in summer school classrooms.